Community Patron Policies

 The principal mission of Marietta College’s Legacy Library is to serve the students, faculty, and staff of the college.
 Guest access to library services, including library computers and network, is extended to visitors as a privilege to the extent that it does not interfere with the library’s primary mission.

 Marietta College students and employees have priority use of 1st floor computers.
 During peak periods of computer use, we ask that you use a computer on another floor to accommodate our priority users.
-Use of library computers for research purposes is given priority over leisure activities.

 A photo ID and proof of current address must be presented to register.
 Names and address of guest users are be recorded in the guest access log at the library reference desk.